Specifyapp/parsers/parsers/filter/README.md

 # Filter

 ## Description

-Filters the tokens by their name using a provided regular expression.
+This parser helps you filter the tokens by their name using a provided regular expression.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface